arwaz113/TinyML-Predictive-Maintenance/README.md

-# ⚙️ TinyML Predictive Maintenance & Failsafe System
+# TinyML Predictive Maintenance & Failsafe System

-Welcome to my project!
-I built this system to solve a critical industrial problem: stopping a machine *before* it destroys itself, without relying on slow internet connections.
+This repository contains the firmware and cloud gateway code for my 6th-semester B.Tech project.
+I built a predictive maintenance system that runs anomaly detection completely on the edge, rather than streaming heavy raw sensor data to a cloud server.

-Instead of sending heavy, raw sensor data to a cloud server for analysis, this system runs a TinyML machine learning model locally on an STM32 microcontroller.
-It detects mechanical faults directly at the edge and can physically cut the 220V power supply in under a second using a custom ESP-NOW network.
+The system detects mechanical faults in real-time and can physically sever the 220V AC mains power to the machinery in under a second if critical degradation is detected.

-## 🛠️ Hardware Used
+## Hardware Stack
-* **Compute:** STM32 Nucleo-F401RE, ESP32 (x2)
+* **Main Edge Controller:** STM32 Nucleo-F401RE
-* **Sensors:** ADXL345 3-axis Accelerometer
+* **Vibration Sensor:** ADXL345 Accelerometer (I2C)
+* **Wireless & Actuation:** 2x ESP32 Microcontrollers
-* **Actuation:** Custom 220V AC Solid-State Switch (MOC3041 Optoisolator & BTA06-600V TRIAC)
+* **Custom Solid-State Switch:** MOC3041 Optoisolator + BTA06-600V TRIAC

-## 🚀 How It Works (The 3 Stages)

-### 1. Edge AI Processing (STM32)
+## System Workflow
-The STM32 acts as the brain.
-It reads continuous vibration data from the ADXL345 via I2C.
-Instead of just passing that data along, it runs a highly optimized Support Vector Machine (SVM) model generated via NanoEdge AI Studio.
+1. **Edge Inference:** The STM32 reads vibration data and runs an SVM classification model generated via NanoEdge AI Studio.
+This model requires less than 5KB of flash memory to classify the machine's state as "Nominal" or "Critical Fault".
-* **The Result:** It achieved 100% validation accuracy for distinguishing between "Nominal Operation" and "Critical Faults" while consuming **less than 5KB of memory**.

-### 2. Cloud Telemetry & Failsafe Routing (ESP32 Transmitter)
-The STM32 passes its binary health decision to the first ESP32 via UART.
-This ESP32 does two things simultaneously:
+2. **Serial Handoff:** The STM32 passes the binary state to the first ESP32 (Transmitter) via UART.
-* **Wi-Fi:** It streams the real-time status to a Firebase web dashboard so operators can monitor the machine remotely.
+3. **Cloud Telemetry:** The Transmitter ESP32 pushes this status to a Firebase dashboard over Wi-Fi for remote monitoring.
-* **Failsafe Logic:** It maintains a fault counter.
-If it detects 15 consecutive "Critical Fault" readings, it knows the machine is failing.
+4. **Failsafe Trigger:** If the Transmitter counts 15 consecutive "Critical Fault" states, it instantly broadcasts a stop command using the ESP-NOW protocol to bypass Wi-Fi latency.

-### 3. The Instant Kill Switch (ESP32 Receiver)
-To avoid the lag of standard Wi-Fi routers, the system uses the ultra-low-latency **ESP-NOW** protocol for emergencies.
-When the 15-fault threshold is hit, the Transmitter instantly broadcasts a stop command to the Receiver ESP32.
-The Receiver then drops the logic signal to the solid-state TRIAC circuit, safely severing the 220V AC mains power to the machinery in under 1 second.
+5. **Hardware Actuation:** The second ESP32 (Receiver) catches the ESP-NOW packet and drops the GPIO pin controlling the TRIAC circuit, safely shutting down the machine.

-## 📂 Repository Structure
+## Files
-* `/STM32_Edge_Inference/` - The bare-metal C code for the Nucleo-F401RE, including the NanoEdge AI static library.
+* `main.c` - STM32 bare-metal firmware handling I2C data acquisition and the NanoEdge AI static library integration.
-* `/ESP1_Transmitter_Gateway/` - Arduino IDE code handling the Firebase cloud sync and ESP-NOW broadcasting.
+* `Tr_apr30a.ino` - Arduino C++ code for the Transmitter ESP32 (UART parsing, Firebase sync, and ESP-NOW broadcasting).
-* `/ESP2_Receiver_Actuator/` - Arduino IDE code handling the ESP-NOW reception and hardware kill-switch logic.
+* `Rv_apr30b.ino` - Arduino C++ code for the Receiver ESP32 (ESP-NOW listener and TRIAC logic control).